Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/docs/en-US/references/wpcli.md

 We recommend adding a new git remote to the repository, so that you can push changes to GitHub for pull requests.

-## Using WP-CLI from the virutal machine
+## Using WP-CLI from the Virtual Machine

 SSH into the virtual machine with `vagrant ssh`.